Welcome to U of T Engineering's 2022 Summer Enrolment & Registration Guide.

 - APS164H1S: Introductory Chemistry from a Materials Perspective (Online Synchronous)

 Enrolment in these courses is limited to first-year students and must be done by the First Year Office.
 Visit the First Year Office website for more information.
-Upper-year students interested in taking one of the courses listed above must speak with their academic advisors.
+Upper-year students interested in taking one of the courses listed above must speak with their academic advisor.

 - APS360H1Y: Applied Fundamentals of Deep Learning (Online synchronous, May-Aug)